 Try not to make assumptions based on browser detection, which is often wrong by the time the next version of a program rolls around.
 Where you have to check, detect capabilities, not browsers.

 Start a collection of web browsers.
 When designing a site, check the layout with as many browsers as you can early in the process.
 Check critical parts of the site before you go live.
-Sites like BrowserCam or Browsershots can help you with browsers and platforms you don't actually have.
+Sites like Browsershots or BrowserStack can help you with browsers and platforms you don't actually have.

-Do your development on Opera or Firefox.
+Do your development on Chrome or Firefox.
 Both have extensive tools to help you test and debug your websites.
-Opera has built-in tools and a full debug environment called Dragonfly.
-Firefox has an entire category of extensions just for Developer Tools, with Firebug as the premiere web browser debugging tool.

-These are suggestions and ideas.
+These are just suggestions.
 You can do as much or as little as you want, as much or as little as you can.